SoftUni-Internal/interactive-content/EN/02-Function-Context/02-usages-of-this.md

-# Usages of this
+# Usages of "this"

 [slide]

-# This in a Method
+# "This" in a Method

 When inside a method ``this`` is used to access information stored in the object that "owns" the object:

 ```js live